Published 1 November 2019

 — Caitlin Cassidy, Right Now

 Maria Tumarkin is a writer and cultural historian.
 She is the author of three previous books of ideas, Traumascapes, Courage, and Otherland, all of which received critical acclaim in Australia, where she lives.
-Her most recent work, Axiomatic, won the 2018 Melbourne Prize for Literature’s Best Writing Award.
+Axiomatic won the 2018 Melbourne Prize for Literature’s Best Writing Award and was a finalist for the National Book Critics Circle Award for Criticism in 2019.
+In 2020 Tumarkin was awarded a Windham Campbell Prize for non-fiction.